litmuschaos/litmus-docs/website/docs/litmusctl/usage-interactive-mode.md

 account.username/admin configured
 ```

-- To connect an agent in a cluster mode
+- To connect a Chaos Delegate in a cluster mode

 ```shell
 litmusctl connect agent